Showing posts with label Goedel. Show all posts

 Gödel’s theorems thus reveal a structural transcendence of truth over formal expression.
 They are not merely mathematical curiosities but demonstrations of a universal condition of finitude, that truth always surpasses the framework that tries to contain it.
 Every closed system that seeks to explain itself without remainder either collapses into contradiction or appeals to a higher order.

 Metaphysically, this mirrors the ancient insight that the finite requires the infinite as its truthmaker.
-The correspondence between logical form and ontological order is profound: just as a formal system needs a meta-system to ground its truth, so the finite world needs a transcendent act of being to ground its reality.
+The correspondence between logical form and ontological order is not accidental but structural: just as a formal system needs a meta-system to ground its truth, so the finite world needs a transcendent act of being to ground its reality.

 What Gödel discovered formally, metaphysics already discerned existentially: veritas non est intra ordinem finitum nisi per participationem veritatis infiniti.